 The limits for external data sources are the same as the limits for load jobs, as described in the Load jobs section on the Quota Policy page.

-When querying an external data source, you are charged for the number of bytes read.
+When querying an external data source, you are charged for the number of bytes read by the query.
 For more information, see: Query pricing.